codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/multi-git-triggers.md

 toc: true
 ---

-Codefresh has the capability to store the the [pipeline definition]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#using-a-codefreshyml-for-the-source-code-repository) in the same git repository as the source code.
+Codefresh has the capability to store the [pipeline definition]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#using-a-codefreshyml-for-the-source-code-repository) in the same git repository as the source code.

 {% include